orb-lang/cluster/doc/md/clade.md

 Vectors are named collections of additional state, think of them as inside\-out phyla\.
 The name of the *method* maps to a table where the tag or trait is the key, and the value is to be assigned to the vector key on phyla with that tag or trait\.
+So we might have `vector.toJson.record`, `vector.toJson.protocol`, and so on\.

 These can be used for code organization, conditional/lazy construction, and as mixins to phyla with no protocol connection to one another\.